 • Because we haven’t suddenly changed, new things we explore will still naturally come from an ethos of caring about the natural world, the need to live beyond a consumer mindset, and the like.
 I won’t suddenly do sponsored posts from brands I can’t stand behind.
 It’s simply that we won’t talk about those things as much anymore.
 We want to make room for other things, too.

-The best way to keep up with anything we create here honestly isn’t via Facebook, Twitter, or Instagram—it’s via email.
-I send a letter every Tuesday that can be read in under a minute, and it’s a highlight of my work week to write it.
+The best way to keep up with anything I create here honestly isn’t via Facebook, Twitter, or Instagram—it’s via email.
+I send a letter every week that can be read in under a minute, and it’s a highlight of my work week to write it.
 Sign up here to get it.

 If you feel disappointed in our shift, please know that, to be honest, this official change is actually rearranging our furniture to match how we’ve already been living here.
 In some ways, our shift won’t feel that huge, because we’ve already been exploring things beyond what it means to live simply.